-Giles De'Ath is a widower who doesn't like anything modern.
-He goes to movies and falls in love with film star Ronnie Bostock.
-He then investigates everything about the movie and Ronnie. ...
+Giles De'Ath (Sir John Hurt) is a widower who doesn't like anything modern.
+He goes to movies and falls in love with movie star Ronnie Bostock (Jason Priestly).
+He then investigates ...

 See full summary »

-Giles De'Ath is a widower who doesn't like anything modern.
-He goes to movies and falls in love with film star Ronnie Bostock.
+Giles De'Ath (Sir John Hurt) is a widower who doesn't like anything modern.
+He goes to movies and falls in love with movie star Ronnie Bostock (Jason Priestly).
 He then investigates everything about the movie and Ronnie.
-After that he travels to Long Island City, where Ronnie lives, and meets him, pretending that Ronnie is a great actor, and that's why Giles admires him.
+After that, he travels to Long Island City, where Ronnie lives, and meets him, pretending that Ronnie is a great actor, and that's why Giles admires him.

 It is so difficult to know where I should begin, especially when, unlike you, I already know the ending.
 But let us say that this story began with end of another.